source-foundry/font-v/README.md

 ## libfv Usage

-The libfv Python library exposes the `FontVersion` object and associated set of attributes and public methods for reads, modifications, and writes of font version strings in your Python source code.
+The libfv Python library exposes the `FontVersion` object along with an associated set of attributes and public methods for reads, modifications, and writes of `.otf` and `.ttf` font version strings.

 ### Import Library into Your Project